How The Vietnamese Toilet Train Their Babies By 9 Months

 It’s often one of the most fraught and time-consuming stages of toddlerhood, but what if a simple whistle was the answer to parents toilet training problems?

-In Vietnam parents “rarely” use diapers and kids are toilet-trained by the time they are 9 months old.
+In Vietnam parents “rarely” use nappies and kids are toilet-trained by the time they are nine-months-old.

-A study addressing mothers' experiences with potty training in a Vietnamese population, published in the Journal of Pediatric Urology explains how.
+A study addressing mothers' experiences with potty training in Vietnam, published in the Journal of Pediatric Urology explains how.

 Swedish researchers said Vietnamese mothers pay close attention to signs their baby needs to go to the toilet and would then whistle.

 Over time the baby learns to associate going to the toilet with the whistling sound.